topiko/kipl-ml/README.md

 `git@github.com:notem/Laserbeak-WF-Classifier.git`

-Modify the venv activate script by adding:
+Unfortunately the above is hard to install so just add it into you pythonpath for now... e.g., modify the venv activate script by adding:

 `export PYTHONPATH="$PYTHONPATH:/PATH/TO/Laserbeak-WF-Classifier"`

-You also need to clone and install (for laserbeak to work):
+You also need:

 `git@github.com:huggingface/pytorch-image-models.git`

-### Maybenot bindings:

-`maturin develop --release`
+however, thos come as depencies and do not require manual installation.

 ### PyDeps for dep tracking: